kristenvaccaro/human-ai/assignments.md

 ## Quizzes

 Quizzes will take place on PrairieLearn each week, and will be based on the overview lecture and assigned readings.
-Quizzes will be released Sunday 11AM and due Wednesday 11AM.
+Quizzes will be released Monday 8AM and due Friday 11:59PM.

 PrairieLearn: [PrairieLearn link]()